tom76kimo/jQuery-Dotter/README.md

 Whatever the given font-size and how long the content is, make content words are not out of bounds and add '...' after the words.

+This provide a solution of handling text overflow with ellipsis without using CSS3.

 Usage
 -----